vlad-onis/vlad-onis.github.io/_posts/2023-01-08-telemetry-part1.md

     * error

 The log crate leverages the facade pattern which answers the question: What should we do with these logs?
-The facade pattern is just a fancy way of saying, the crate provides an interface (in this case the Log trait) which hides the complext implementation details of how the produces log entries will be used.
+The facade pattern is just a fancy way of saying, the crate provides an interface (in this case the Log trait) which hides the complex implementation details of how the produced log entries will be used.

 Let's look at a very simple example.
 Throughout the Telemetry series we will use the same app, so we might write the barebones now.
 It will be a simple app that tackles the subject of building houses or some other buildings.